Inseason Alaska Commercial Salmon Summary

 Hidden Falls THA

-Common property purse seine openings at Hidden Falls will occur on Sundays and Thursdays beginning Sunday, June 16.
-Following the initial fishing period on June 16, future openings will be dependent on inseason assessments of run strength and timely harvest reporting.
-A contraction of the offshore boundary of the Hidden Falls THA to within 1.0 nmi off the Baranof Island shoreline is likely for the 2024 season to conserve weak Chinook salmon and pink salmon runs destined for systems farther inland.
+The common property purse seine fishery at Hidden Falls first opened on June 16 and has been open on Sundays and Thursdays.
+The most recent opening was June 27.
+The cumulative purse seine harvest to date at Hidden Falls THA is 350 Chinook and 268,000 chum salmon.
+The next opening for the common property purse seine fishery at Hidden Falls will occur on June 30.
+Following the fishing period on June 30, future openings will be dependent on inseason assessments of run strength and timely harvest reporting.
+A contraction of the offshore boundary of the Hidden Falls THA to within 1.0 nautical miles off the Baranof Island shoreline is likely for the 2024 season to conserve weak Chinook salmon and pink salmon runs destined for systems farther inland.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.